 The draft HOME-ARP Allocation Plan was made available for public comment Monday, August 9, 2022 - Thursday, September 8, 2022.
 The City made the draft HOME-ARP Allocation Plan available to the public via the City's website and distributed the document among the CoC and its respective member agencies.
 This allowed for citizens of the City to have an extended time frame (30 calendar days) to review the draft HOME-ARP Allocation Plan and provide an adequate amount of time to share their feedback.
 The City's decision to allow additional time exceeding the minimum of 15 calendar days for public comments ensured that all citizens were able to provide feedback and ask questions regarding the draft HOME-ARP Allocation Plan.
+The draft plan was reposted for additional public comment during a 15 calendar day period of March 23, 2023 through April 7, 2023.

 The City's public hearing to discuss the draft HOME-ARP Allocation Plan was held during the evening City Council session on Tuesday, September 6, 2022.
 The selection of this specific date and time was driven by the City's intended goal of maximizing the time members of the public had to review the draft HOME-ARP Allocation Plan.
 The public hearing was also made accessible via live stream and on the City's broadcasted television channel.
+All comments received are included in Appendix H.